Yeast Infection in Dogs: Causes, Treatment, and Prevention

 Using an otoscope, your vet will be able to look at your dog’s ear canal to determine if the ear drum is intact or if anything is present in the ear canal that could be causing the infection.
 The doctor will probably also take a sample of material from in and around the ear, and examine this under the microscope.

 If your dog has a yeast infection of the outer ear canal, the vet might prescribe a topical antifungal ointment or cream.
 Miconazole and ketoconazole are two antifungal medicines that are often effective.

 An infection of the middle ear is treated with systemic medications (meaning tablets or injections), though further tests and even surgery may be needed.
 It can take up to six weeks for the infection to go away.

 Your vet might recommend a full cleaning of the dog’s ear canal.
 If the problem is chronic, ask about special cleansers and ear-drying solutions that can be used at home.

 Are Certain Dog Breeds More Susceptible to Yeast Infections?

 Ear infections caused by yeast are more common in dogs with floppy ears, like cocker spaniels, basset hounds, golden retrievers, and poodles.
-Schnauzers, which have hair growing in the inner ear canal, are also more susceptible to yeast infection.
+Some breeds which have hair growing in the inner ear canal, like Schnauzers, are also more susceptible to yeast infection.
 So are dogs with allergies.